THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Communication – effectively sharing or exchanging information, whether through speech, writing, video, or some other medium

 First-level leader – a leader on the first rung of the leadership ladder.
-Someone who is transitioning from being a front-line producer to being a leader of individuals.
+Someone transitioning from being a front-line producer to a leader of individuals.

 Influence – the ability to affect others’ character, behavior, development, actions, or attitudes